 Spray Plants With Neem Oil To Control Aphids

 Neem oil is another method you can use to spray plants that have been infected with aphids.
 Neem oil is available in spray bottles online or at your local garden center.

-If you want to go completely natural, you can simply spray off aphids with your garden hose.
+If you want to go with a completely natural method, you can simply spray off aphids with your garden hose.
 This method may not keep aphids from coming back, but you can avoid using chemicals in your garden.

 This is a good natural aphid repellent that is more effective than water alone.
-When you plant onions, garlic, or chives near plants that you want to protect, the aphids may not want to go near them (this is known as companion planting).
+When you plant onions, garlic, or chives near plants that you want to protect, the aphids may not want to go near them (this is one form of companion planting).

 If it is too late in the season to plant, you can also try putting orange extract or banana peels near the plants you want to protect.

 Dusting your plants with flour is supposed to constipate aphids, preventing them from secreting honeydew and attracting sooty mold or ants.